monircom/elite-building-client/README.md

 # Elite Building

+#Getting Started

+First, clone to loacal drive:
+- npm init
+- npm run dev
+Open http://localhost:3000 with your browser to see the result.

 Here are ten key features of the Elite Building | Building Management System (BMS):

 1. **User Authentication and Profile Management:**